the-sarthak-jain/Flipkart-Clone/README.md

 ## Contact

-If you have any questions or suggestions, feel free to contact me at (Sarthak Jain)[mail.sarthakjain@gmail.com].
+If you have any questions or suggestions, feel free to contact me at [Sarthak Jain](mail.sarthakjain@gmail.com).